+(f) Market segmentation.
 A well-known rationale for tying is that a tie enables the metering of demand and prices to depend on consumer usage.
-Textbook examples of this rationale include IBM's tie of punched cards with computers and equipment manufacturers' tie of after-market services.
+Textbook examples of this rationale include IBM's tie of punched cards with computers, and equipment manufacturers' tie of after-market services.

-When the basic good (M) is consumed in a fixed amount while the complementary good's (C) consumption varies across individuals, profit maximization, usually in addition to economic efficiency, requires that high-usage consumers be charged substantially more than low-usage ones.
+When the basic good (M) is consumed in fixed amount while the complementary good (C)'s consumption varies across individuals, profit maximization, as well as often economic efficiency, requires that high-usage consumers be charged substantially more than low-usage ones.
 This pricing structure may not be feasible when the complementary segment is served by a competitive industry.
-A foreclosing tie enables the manufacturer of the basic good to meter demand and practice a potentially socially desirable segmentation of consumers.22
+A foreclosing tie enables the manufacturer of the basic good to meter demand and practice a potentially socially desirable segmentation of consumers.20

-Similarly, suppose that some consumers use M on a stand-alone basis while others use M in combination with C or C'.
-Under unbundling, the producer of M is forced to charge a single price for M, even though the two groups' willingness to pay may be quite distinct.
-For example, if consumers without demand for the complementary product have a low willingness to pay for M, the producer of M may end up charging a high price for M and prevent them from consuming.
+Relatedly, suppose that some consumers use M on a stand-alone basis while others use M in combination with C or C'.
+Under unbundling, the producer of M is forced to charge a single price for M even though the two groups' willingness to pay may be quite distinct.
+So for example, if consumers without demand for the complementary product have a low willingness to pay, the producer of M may end up charge a high price for M and prevent them from consuming.
 By contrast, a tie enables the producer of M to charge a low price for the basic good and a high price for the combination, which avoids excluding the first group and raises economic efficiency.